For EmployersKwaZulu-Natal

 Photo by Magda Ehlers on Pexels

 It's 5:47 PM on a Friday evening at your Durban North restaurant.
-Your floor manager just called—two waiters and a bartender aren't coming in.
-You have 87 reservations booked, a private function in the back room, and you're now three staff members short with service starting in 73 minutes.
+Your floor manager just called — two waiters and a bartender aren't coming in.
+You have 87 reservations booked, a private function in the back room, and you're three staff members short with service starting in 73 minutes.

 🔥 Fill Your Next No-Show Shift in Under 2 Hours